laforge49/asynchronous-entities/README.md

 Note that the value of a entity is the same reguardless of the context by which it is accessed.

 There is a further restriction that the child entity must be a member of the same context as its parents.

+## Environments

+An environment is an atom holding a persistent map.
+One of the entries in this persistent map has a key of :CONTEXTS and a value which is a persistent map holding all contexts, the keys being the unique names of those contexts.

+Functions which modify state require an environment parameter.
+Multiple environments may be present, allowing different versions of the environment to be operated on at the same time.